scala/scala3/docs/_spec/06-expressions.md

 (2) there is no other expression of syntactic category `Expr` which is properly contained in ´e´ and which itself properly contains ´u´.

-If an expression ´e´ binds underscore sections ´u_1 , \ldots , u_n´, in this order, it is equivalent to the anonymous function `(´u'_1´, ... ´u'_n´) => ´e'´` where each ´u_i'´ results from ´u_i´ by replacing the underscore with a fresh identifier and ´e'´ results from ´e´ by replacing each underscore section ´u_i´ by ´u_i'´.
+If an expression ´e´ binds underscore sections ´u_1, ..., u_n´, in this order, it is equivalent to the anonymous function `(´u'_1´, ... ´u'_n´) => ´e'´` where each ´u_i'´ results from ´u_i´ by replacing the underscore with a fresh identifier and ´e'´ results from ´e´ by replacing each underscore section ´u_i´ by ´u_i'´.